-Generally, a doctor recommends for a normal CT Scan of the Upper Abdomen organs.
-If the results provide no clear indications, your doctor will ask you to go through a CECT scan of the Upper Abdomen.
-A CT scan with Contrast helps to determine an early diagnosis by showing a better view of the internal organs.
-It helps in detecting signs of any injury or disease of the liver, infection or inflammation of spleen, kidneys, stomach, bladder, intestines, pancreas, and adrenal glands.
-CECT scan also helps to get a clearer view of blood vessels and lymph nodes in the abdomen.
+Generally, a doctor recommends for a normal CT scan for the upper abdomen.
+If the results provide no clear indications, your doctor will ask you to go through a CECT scan of the upper abdomen.
+A CT scan with contrast helps to determine an early diagnosis by showing a better view of the internal organs.
+It helps in detecting signs of any injury or disease of the liver, infection, or inflammation of spleen, kidneys, stomach, bladder, intestines, pancreas, and adrenal glands.
+CECT scan also helps to get a clearer view of the blood vessels and lymph nodes in the abdomen.
 It is generally ordered to point:

 - Other misguided diseases.

-Our lower abdomen and pelvis includes the digestive organs as well as the endocrine, urinary and reproductive systems.
-Contrast-enhanced CT Scan Lower Abdomen or Pelvis is an imaging procedure done to diagnose and detect diseases in the small bowel, colon, and other internal organs.
+Our lower abdomen and pelvis include the digestive organs as well as the endocrine, urinary and reproductive systems.
+A contrast-enhanced CT scan lower abdomen or pelvis is an imaging procedure done to diagnose and detect diseases in the small bowel, colon, and other internal organs.
 It is often recommended when your doctor cannot describe the actual reason for your unexplained pain in the lower abdominal area.
-Human pelvis area also includes the prostate, bladder and other female and male reproductive organs, lymph nodes, and pelvic bones.
-Typically, a CECT scan Lower Abdomen is to detect:
+The human pelvis area also includes the prostate, bladder, and other female and male reproductive organs, lymph nodes, and pelvic bones.
+Typically, a CECT scan lower abdomen is to detect: